FAQ

 How do I take CBD?

 The most common ways to take CBD are through consumables, either soft gels or tinctures.
-Tinctures contain potent liquid that delivers the effects of the cannabinoid molecules without any smoking or other form of combustion.
+Tinctures contain potent liquid that delivers the effects of the cannabinoid molecules without any smoking or

 In the growing consumer market, producers will often add carrier oils and other complementary ingredients, such as an orange oil to improve the taste of a tincture.
 Because a CBD tincture is concentrated, it’s designed to be taken in small doses.
 Therefore, most tinctures come with a built-in dropper that allows users to take small, carefully measured quantities.
 Tinctures can also be taken sublingually, or by applying them underneath the tongue.